You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 It never gets built.

-Where are you gonna build it?
+Where are you going to build it?

-You're gonna build it on private property.
+Are you going to build it on private property?

-How are you gonna deport hundreds of thousands of people?
+How are you going to deport 100,000 people?

 And no one's willing to do it.

-Um it's a great support for him.
+We had such a great support for him.

-And Ted Cruz, frankly, has been a hero to conservatives uh for years because he stood up and he's paid a price for it.
+And Ted Cruz, frankly, has been a hero to conservatives for years because he stood up and he's paid a price for it.

 He embarrassed them because he was trying to fulfill a promise.

-Um the reason he did so well is because he stood up.
+The reason he did so well is because he stood up.

-Uh with that said, I think, you know, Ted Cruz is not done.
+Uh, with that said, I think you know Ted Cruz is not done.

 Ted Cruz is a young man.